 As is the case with many other leading money transfer operators, the story behind WorldRemit relates directly to the real-life experiences of the company’s founder, Ismail Ahmed.
 Having become frustrated by how difficult and expensive the options were to send money home, Ahmed came up with the idea for WorldRemit in a bid to solve this problem, thus creating a “better way to send money.”

 Over the last decade, WorldRemit has grown exponentially and the company now boasts a network of over 5,000 transfer corridors.
 This network includes widespread coverage of almost every African country (except Algeria, Eritrea, Eswatini, Libya, Sudan and South Sudan).
 This is a particularly gratifying milestone for Ahmed who, although now based in London, is originally from Somaliland.

 In order to provide a detailed rundown of this money transfer company, we will be investigating each of the key aspects of the WorldRemit business model; from transfer speeds, to foreign exchange rates, to mobile services.

 A crucial aspect of any international transfer is understanding what you will pay in fees, how you will be asked to pay and the exchange rate you will be offered.

-WorldRemit exchange rates have two components: the mid-market rate and a margin.
-The margin charged varies across the different currencies, but some currencies may have the same margin.
+WorldRemit exchange rates can be dissected into two components: the true mid-market rate and a small profit margin; this margin varies depending on the currencies used for the international transfer.